-o Preschool children must be three on or before September 1st, with priority given to children entering kindergarten the next year.
-Children are eligible for preschool care until their first day of kindergarten.
+o Preschool children must be three-years-old, with priority given to children entering kindergarten the following school year.

 Out-of-District Enrollment

 The Full-Day Option Preschool gives priority enrollment to children residing within the school district's boundaries.
 Out-of-District children may be enrolled as space allows.
 An out-of-district preschool-age child may only receive services until his/her first day of kindergarten.
 At that time, the child is considered a school-age child and must obtain an Inter-district permit from his/her school of residence in order to receive SCUSD services.